-Performance measures: In order for a program to be included in the numerator it must have identified and set measures for the activities and services it provides.
-A performance measure is a quantifiable.
-The program therefore has complete accountability for accomplishment of its targets through gathering measurement data.
-Program performance measures should be reviewed by organizational directors or administrators on an annual basis.
-An annual timeframe should be used to set and measure performance.
+Performance targets: In order for a program to be included in the numerator it must have identified and set targets for the activities and services it provides.
+A target is a specific result or outcome the program aims to achieve within a set timeframe.
+The program therefore has complete accountability for accomplishment of its targets and gathering of measurement data.
+Program performance targets should be reviewed by organizational directors or administrators on an annual basis.
+An annual timeframe should be used to set and measure performance targets.